ytesfay80/sportssite/README.md

 # sportssite
-This is the code for a hobby sportsbook/lottery site I created.
-The php server code was written by me and the html and css code was from a template.
-The html was slightly edited to my liking and the information I received from the API was used to fill in the html page.
+This is the code for a hobby sportsbook/lottery site I created around 2015.
+The php server code was completely written by me and the html/css was from a template and the bootstrap theme.
+Most of the work I completed was focusing on the backend PHP side so the front end styling isn't much there.
+I created a MYSQL database to store and retrieve account transactions and login information.
+The page would call an API from PinnacleSports which would return an XML page which would get parsed with PHP and outputted onto the site. https://user-images.githubusercontent.com/63468184/111894096-51059f00-89de-11eb-9b35-06b063534ad2.png

-The mytransactions.php file displays transactions that outputted from the database on the server.

-https://user-images.githubusercontent.com/63468184/111894096-51059f00-89de-11eb-9b35-06b063534ad2.png